Annual Parent/Teacher Grant Program

 - Grant proposals should be emailed on or before midnight on March 16, 2018 to email@example.com.

-- THE BEVERLY EDUCATION FOUNDATION will announce the Grant Awards on June 14, 2017 at the Beverly School Committee meeting in City Council Chambers at Beverly City Hall.
+- THE BEVERLY EDUCATION FOUNDATION will announce the Grant Awards in June 2018 at the Beverly School Committee meeting in City Council Chambers at Beverly City Hall.

 The Beverly Education Foundation has set no limit on the number of grants that may be funded this grant cycle and schools may submit multiple grants.
 All funding of Teacher Grant Proposals is subject to availability of funds and comparison with other grants.
 The Beverly Education Foundation reserves the right to partially fund proposals in some cases should it deem it to be appropriate.